-On March 7, 2016, a purported shareholder derivative action was filed in the United States District Court for the Central District of California against us and certain of our current and former officers and directors under the following caption: Haber v.
+On March 7, 2016, a purported shareholder derivative action was filed in the United States District Court for the Central District of California against the Company and certain of its current and former officers and directors under the following caption: Haber v.
 Jamison, et al., No. CV16-01569-DMG (RAOx).
-The lawsuit alleges that certain of our current and former officers and directors knew or should have known that BPC would be unable to fulfill its obligations to us, but allowed us to make false and misleading statements regarding BPC and our financial condition.
+The lawsuit alleges that certain of the Company's current and former officers and directors knew or should have known that BPC would be unable to fulfill its obligations to the Company, but allowed the Company to make false and misleading statements regarding BPC and the Company's financial condition.
 The complaint asserts a cause of action for breach of fiduciary duty.
-It demands damages for the amount of damage sustained by us as a result of the individual defendants' alleged breach of fiduciary duties, and equitable relief, including that we institute appropriate corporate governance reforms.
-On May 11, 2016, the parties filed a stipulation and proposed order seeking to stay this action until such time as the defendants' motion(s) to dismiss the federal securities class action were either granted with prejudice or denied in whole or in part.
-On May 13, 2016, the Court entered that proposed order.
+It demands damages for the amount of damage sustained by the Company as a result of the individual defendants' alleged breach of fiduciary duties, and equitable relief, including that the Company institute appropriate corporate governance reforms.

-On July 12, 2016 and July 18, 2016, respectively, two additional purported shareholder derivative actions were filed in the United States District Court for the Central District of California against us and certain of our current and former officers and directors, under the caption Tuttle v.
+On July 12, 2016 and July 18, 2016, respectively, two additional purported shareholder derivative actions were filed in the United States District Court for the Central District of California against the Company and certain of its current and former officers and directors, under the caption Tuttle v.
 Atkinson, et al., No. CV16-05127, and Boll v.
 Jamison, et al., No. CV16-5282, respectively.
-The lawsuits allege that certain of our current and former officers and directors knew or should have known that BPC would be unable to fulfill its obligations to us, but allowed us to make false and misleading statements regarding BPC and our financial condition.
-The Tuttle complaint asserts causes of action for breach of fiduciary duty, gross mismanagement, and unjust enrichment, and the Boll complaint asserts causes of action for breach of fiduciary duty, unjust enrichment, abuse of control, gross mismanagement, and waste of corporate assets.
-Both complaints demand damages sustained by us as a result of the individual defendants' alleged breaches of fiduciary duties, and equitable relief, including that we institute appropriate corporate governance reforms.
-The federal derivative actions were stayed until such time as the defendants' motion(s) to dismiss the federal securities class action were either granted with prejudice or denied in whole or in part.
+The lawsuits allege that certain of the Company's current and former officers and directors knew or should have known that BPC would be unable to fulfill its obligations to the Company, but allowed the Company to make false and misleading statements regarding BPC and its financial condition.
+The Tuttle complaint asserts causes of action for breach of fiduciary duty, gross mismanagement, and unjust enrichment, and the Boll complaint asserts causes of action for breach of fiduciary duty, unjust enrichment, abuse of control, gross mismanagement, and waste of fiduciary duties, and equitable relief, including that the Company institute appropriate corporate governance reforms.
 On March 9, 2018, following the Court's order denying defendants' motion to dismiss in the federal securities class action.
 On March 13, 2018, the Court granted the parties' stipulation.

 The parties in the above federal derivative lawsuits participated in a mediation held on September 24, 2018.
 On May 6, 2019, the parties reached an agreement in principle regarding corporate governance reforms to be implemented in settlement of the action.
 The parties fully executed a stipulation of settlement on July 14, 2020.
 A motion for preliminary approval of the settlement was filed in the United States District Court for the Central District of California on July 27, 2020.
-A hearing on the motion for preliminary approval of the settlement is currently scheduled for August 28, 2020.
-We have not recorded any liability as of June 30, 2020 as our insurance carrier will fund the settlement amount.
+On August 28, 2020 the Court granted preliminary approval of the settlement.
+On October 30, 2020, the Court held a hearing on plaintiffs' motion for final approval of the settlement and plaintiffs' requested fee and expense amount.
+The Court subsequently issued an order granting final approval of the settlement and plaintiffs' requested fee and expense amount and entered final judgment.
+That order dismissed the federal derivative lawsuits with prejudice.
+The Company has not recorded any liability as of September 30, 2020 as it expects that its insurance carrier will fund the amounts owing under the settlement of both the State and Federal Derivative actions.